freelawproject/courtlistener/UpdatingToPython3-8.md

 - Run 2to3 and hand-modify the output to remove false positives and other automatic errors.
 It picked up a false positive around importing `from celery import Celery` when there was a local file called `celery.py`, and there were a bunch of false positives where 2to3 converts `for x, y in dict.values()` to `for x, y in list(dict.values())` which is unnecessary and inefficient.
 Other than that the results were pretty good.
 The main consideration going forwards is that somewhere there's a comparison between a `b"some bytes string"` and a `"some unicode string"` which can't be found at runtime but will never be equal.
 More details of 2to3 changes below.
 - In `10-public.py`, the `maxBytes` setting needs to be changed to an int, not a string.
 - `django.utils.encoding.smart_unicode` was renamed to `django.utils.encoding.smart_text` but it's actually just an alias to `django.utils.encoding.force_str`, so may as well just change it to that.
+- Any instances of `import mock` or `from mock import ...` need to be trivially changed to `from unittest import mock` and `from unittest.mock import ...`.

 ### 2to3